Cinnamon and Kale

 How to make quick wholemeal flatbreads

-The method is very simple.
-There is no kneading or waiting for the dough to rise.
-You just mix the ingredients together, flatten it out and cook it in a pan.
 You don't even need to oil the pan!
 A normal frying pan is fine.
 If you have a griddle pan then you'll have the bonus of attractive griddle marks on your homemade flatbreads.

 Add all of the ingredients to a bowl and stir together until it all starts to stick together into a dough.

-Making dough for quick flatbreads
+Making dough for healthy flatbreads.

 Then use your hands to bring it together into a ball, and cut into 2.

-Wholemeal flatbread dough
+Wholemeal dough in bowl.

 Place on a floured board, or greaseproof sheet, and roll each piece out to a thickness of 2-3mm.
 You can either use a floured rolling pin, or just squish it out flat with floured hands.